theo-armour/theo-armour.github.io/posts/ageism.md

 * and this is probably true in any city with a specialty.
 See also example of Los Angeles being the center of media. the huge
 * The In Crowd only looks to itself.
 All others are invisible.

-SF is a city of you and mddle age - frequently single.
+SF is a city of you and middle age - frequently single.
 Mu guess is that you would find that a higher than normal percentage of SF elderly are singles.
 And therefore you might also find a higher index of loneliness among the aged here.

 * https://www.nytimes.com/2019/11/09/opinion/sunday/britain-loneliness-epidemic.html
 	* Let’s Wage a War on Loneliness - The condition isn’t just depressing.
 It can be deadly.